RethinkFirst-Mobile/Rethink_UTAF/README.md

 - Add `@wdio/browserstack-service` for managed BrowserStack integration.
 - Add `lint-staged` + Husky `pre-commit` to lint staged files before commit.
 - Add CI job to run lint + tests and verify commit messages on PRs.

 ---
+## Monorepo Usage

+- All test automation is now in `packages/test/`.
+- Shared code can go in `packages/shared/`.
+- App code (if present) goes in `apps/mobile/`.
+- Use npm workspaces for dependency management and scripts.

+---
+If you'd like, I can add a `CONTRIBUTING.md` with commit message templates and a sample `.env.example` for easy local setup.
+Which would you prefer next?

+---
 If you'd like, I can add a `CONTRIBUTING.md` with commit message templates and a sample `.env.example` for easy local setup.
 Which would you prefer next?